johnlogsdon/py-event-sourcing/README.md

 *   **Efficient Watching**: A centralized notifier polls the database once to serve all watchers, avoiding the "thundering herd" problem and ensuring low-latency updates.
 *   **Snapshot Support**: Accelerate state reconstruction for long-lived streams by saving and loading state snapshots.
 *   **Fully Async API**: Built from the ground up with `asyncio` for high-performance, non-blocking I/O.
-*   **Extensible by Design**: Core logic is decoupled from the implementation via `Protocol`-based adapters, allowing for future extensions.
+*   **Extensible by Design**: Core logic is decoupled from storage implementation via `Protocol`-based adapters.
+While this package provides a highly-optimized SQLite backend, you can easily create your own adapters for other databases (e.g., PostgreSQL, Firestore).

 ## Installation